 Well, for one, it’s anonymous.
 A transaction on the Bitcoin blockchain, for example, does not collect any personal information (email, name, address, ID, etc.).
 If no one knows who you are on the blockchain your privacy is assured.
 Many other coins, such as Monero, take anonymity even more seriously by building much more security into their technology.

 Today’s centralized transactions, as I keep reminding you, are far from private.
 You are required to provide large amounts of personal data as part of every transaction.
 This means you don’t just risk the funds specific to a transaction, but also of that data is captured and used maliciously.

 To understand how blockchain technology is so secure, let’s start with a simple blockchain diagram:

 Each block in a blockchain is summarised by a ‘hash’.
 A hash is a one-way mathematical formula.
 It is irreversible, so a hash can never be decoded.
 A good way to understand hashing is to consider an online banking scenario.
 If you forget your password, your bank won’t tell you what it is.
 The reason may surprise you: it’s because they don’t know it; nobody does.
-The bank only knows you are entering the correct password because the first time you created that password, the system ran a hashing algorithm which generated a code (a.k.a. the hash).
+The bank only knows you are entering the correct password because the first time you created that password, the system ran a hashing algorithm that generated a code (a.k.a. the hash).
 This was then stored in the bank’s database.
 Now, every time, you type your password, the bank uses a hashing algorithm to generate the hash in memory and compare it to the hash already saved.
 If they match, you can log in.